SamsterBirdies/birdies-ammo/README.md

 You are allowed to upload your own version of Birdies Ammo to the Forts steam workshop or copy anything from this mod for use on the Forts Steam workshop.
 Usage of assets outside of the Forts Steam workshop is prohibited.

- To get sound working in the mod, download FMOD studio version 2.2.8 and import the project folder "birdiesammo".
+ To get sound working in the mod, download FMOD studio version 2.2.8 and import the project folder "AmmoEverywhere/.dev/birdiesammo2.2".
  Delete the master bank, create a new master bank, and re-assign the sound events to that bank.
  Then "Build" the bank (F7), and copy the .bank files into AmmoEverywhere/audio/